 Inland Training Courses are conducted by Certified Instructors with a solid background in Safety & Shooting Skills.

-Instructor Ken McGreevy.
-Ken began shooting as a boy of 10, when he somehow talked his Dad into getting him a Marlin bolt-action .22 and went to the NRA Hunter Safety Class.
+Ken began shooting as a boy of 10 when he somehow talked his Dad into getting him a Marlin bolt-action .22 and went to the NRA Hunter Safety Class.
 During his college years at Cypress College, he worked as an instructor at the Winchester-Watson Trap and Skeet range in Carson.

 Additionally, Ken taught under contract to the Federal Government’s Homeland Security Department, working with Federal Flight Deck Officers who are Pilots that have been Deputized and armed to defend their aircraft against terrorists.